* Translated by AI

 /Photo='Manager Kim'

-Next, the full details of the incident involving Min-ji were revealed.
+Subsequently, the full details of the incident involving Min-ji were revealed.
 Ju Hye-ri (played by Yu Ji-an) and Sung Min-ho (played by Hwang Seong-bin) and their gang, who lured Min-ji using Nam-hoon's (played by Kael) mobile phone, threatened Min-ji to kneel in an empty lot of a demolished building.
 When Min-ji refused to yield, Ju Hye-ri struck her with a brick.
-Min-ji collapsed, bleeding and fainting.
+Min-ji collapsed, bleeding, and fainted.
 Believing Min-ji was dead, Sung Min-ho asked Oh Min-cheol (played by Yoo Hee-je) to dispose of her body.
-Upon learning that Min-ji was the daughter of Ju Kang-chan (played by Ju Sang-wook), the toothy man (played by Jo Bok-rae) smiled triumphantly as he placed what he thought was Min-ji's corpse into a trunk.
+Upon hearing that Min-ji is the daughter of Ju Kang-chan (played by Ju Sang-wook), Geum-i-gal (played by Jo Bok-rae), who had thought Min-ji was dead, placed her body in a trunk and smiled with satisfaction.

 /Photo='Manager Kim'